 Abdul-Rehman MalikJournalist, Educator & Cultural Organiser

-In addition to providing curation and content guidance to a variety of cultural and literary institutions, Abdul-Rehman is also director of the Insight Film Festival, a unique year-round festival that celebrates the intersection between faith and film.
-He was creative advisor to English Touring Theatre’s acclaimed, radical reimagining of Othello in 2017.
-He continues to curate The Othello Project, a multidisciplinary festival of artistic responses to the production which tours the UK again in late 2018.
+In addition to providing curation and content guidance to a variety of cultural and literary institutions, Abdul-Rehman works to create platforms at the intersection of arts and social change.
+He is committed to building Muslim cultural capital, cultural leadership and supporting cutting-edge artistic production.
+In January 2015, he became Director – a voluntary position – of the Insight Film Festival, a unique year-round festival that celebrates the intersection between faith and film.
+He was Creative Advisor to English Touring Theatre’s acclaimed, radical reimagining of Othello from 2016-2019 and curated The Othello Project, a multidisciplinary festival of artistic responses to the production.

 Juliet SimmonsFounder, Piece of Cake